cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 Make sure you have everything you need before proceeding:

 * You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md)
-* You have completed the introductory [CosmJS tutorial](TODO).
+* You have completed the introductory [CosmJS tutorial](../xl-cosmjs/intro.md).
 * Go and npm are installed.
-* You have the finished the checkers blockchain exercise.
+* You have finished the checkers blockchain exercise.
 If not, you can follow that tutorial [here](./index.md) or just clone and checkout the [relevant branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination) that contains the final version.

 </HighlightBox>

 With your Checkers application ready for use, it is a good time to prepare client elements that will eventually allow you to create a GUI and/or server-side scripts.
 Here, you will apply [what you have learned](TODO) about creating your own custom CosmJS interfaces.

-Before we can get into working on our application directly, we need to make sure CosmJS understands our checkers module and knows how to interact with it.
-This generally means we need create the Protobuf objects and clients in Typescript and create extensions that facilitate the use of them.
+Before you can get into working on your application directly, you need to make sure CosmJS understands your checkers module and knows how to interact with it.
+This generally means you need create the Protobuf objects and clients in Typescript and create extensions that facilitate the use of them.

 ## Compile Protobuf